-It is possible to take our notion of separation to the extreme, by cutting up the tree structure into individual nodes, with hole labels and addresses showing how the nodes are joined together.
+It is possible to take our notion of separation to the extreme, by cutting up the tree structure into individual nodes, with hole labels and address labels showing how the nodes are joined together.
 (This spaghetti of wires is not far off of a heap representation of a tree.)
 However, such an approach does not make full use of the abstraction available here.
 Our instrumented view of the program state allows us to minimally cut up the tree and get at exactly the data about which we wish to reason.

 We can think of tree segments as abstract heaps mapping addresses to pieces of tree.
-However, notice that our segment addresses are not the same as heap addresses.
-Heap addresses are real values that a program can access and manipulate.
-Segment addresses do not really exist, they are merely an instrumentation that allows us to reason about the tree.
-Later, in chapter 6, we shall see that our abstract addresses correspond to stability requirements on a data structure.
+However, there is an important difference between abstract addresses and heap address.
+Heap addresses are a real part of the data structure which can be manipulated by our programs.
+By contrast, abstract addresses are merely an instrumentation that allow us to reason about the tree, they cannot be seen or manipulated by our programs.
+Later, in chapter 6, we shall see that abstract addresses correspond to concrete interfaces and stability requirements on an implementation of our abstract data structure.

 When working with general data, the notion of nesting of data (e.g. in trees), or ordering of data (e.g. in lists) is important for describing particular properties.
-For example, in our tree model the trees $n[m_1[\varnothing] \otimes m_2[\varnothing]]$ and $n[m_2[\varnothing] \otimes m_1[\varnothing]]$ are distinct.
+For example, in our tree model the trees $n[m_1 \otimes m_2]$ and $n[m_2 \otimes m_1]$ are distinct.
 It is important to keep track of such relations when we break apart our data structures.
 This is achieved in the segment model by introducing hole labels and addresses whenever we split data apart.
 It is important that such labels be disjoint from the internal identifiers of the model, as we may wish to capture arbitrary shapes of data with a single address.
-For example, in the tree case we may wish to describe a segment that contains a forest structure $x \leftarrow (m_1[\varnothing] \otimes m_2[\varnothing])$ .
+For example, in the tree case we may wish to describe a segment that contains a forest structure $(m_1 \otimes m_2)$ .
 We could probably capture the same information with the tree identifiers, but such an approach would be ad-hoc and would not generalise to arbitrary data structures.

 Recall the definition of multi-holed tree contexts $T{ID,X}$ from Definition 3.3.
 Informally, tree segments consist of sets of labelled tree contexts (as illustrated above).
-Tree contexts can either be labelled with some label $x \in X$ , or with a special label 0 used to indicate that a tree is rooted.
-A rooted tree context does not have a parent and may never acquire one thorough an extension of the tree segment.
-We write $X_0$ for the set of labels X extended by the special empty label 0.
-Note that we do not allow 0 to be used as a hole label.

-Definition 3.11 (Tree Segments).
-The set of tree segments $S_T$ , ranged over by $st, st_1, ...$ , is defined inductively as:
+We first define the notion of a pre-tree segment, which has the correct structure, and then define tree segments as pre-tree segments that are cycle-free.
+Definition 3.12 (Pre Tree Segments).
+Given the set of multi-holed tree contexts $T{ID,X}$ , the set of labels $X{\theta}$ is the set X extended by the empty label $\theta$ .
+The set of pre tree segments $PS{T}$ , ranged over by $st, st{1}, ...$ is then defined inductively as:

-$$st ::= \emptyset \mid \{(x,ct)\} \mid st \uplus st$$
+$$st ::= \emptyset \mid x \leftarrow ct \mid st + st$$